ocoretech/CTF-workbook/VulnForum.md

                           Flag 3 found by logging in Toby's account

 On the homepage you can see another comment has been added in the group by John the admin.
-Try to do the same thing to login as John, by creating his user and login credential, but this time it didn't work.
+Try to do the same thing to login as John, by creating his user and login credentials, but this time it didn't work.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/47086bea-c522-4fa2-89d6-7a805546b4a0)